FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 I chose the self-hosting option when I installed FusionAuth, because it is free and I'm all about saving money.

-Though the setup for both Google Firebase Authentication and FusionAuth were quick, you can't get any quicker using Docker.
-I tried various installations of FusionAuth, installing with Docker, Linux and on Windows.
+Though the setup for both Google Firebase Authentication and FusionAuth were quick, you can't get any quicker than using Docker.
+I tried various installations of FusionAuth, installing with Docker, Linux, and on Windows.
 Enhancing the search capabilities with the ElasticSearch integration furthers the speed of the FusionAuth platform.
-ElasticSearch integration is not currently offered by Google Firebase Authentication.
+Plus, ElasticSearch integration is not currently offered by Google Firebase Authentication.

-With a variety of [integrations](/docs/v1/tech/integrations/), including Kafka, CleanSpeak and Twilio.
-The ability to have quality communication methods at your finger-tips are now possible inside an already easy to use platform.
+With a variety of [integrations](/docs/v1/tech/integrations/), including [Kafka](https://kafka.apache.org), [CleanSpeak](https://cleanspeak.com), and [Twilio](https://twilio.com), the ability to have quality communication methods at your finger-tips are now possible inside an easy to use platform.
 When I set up my instance of FusionAuth I chose to integrate with Twilio and it took only seconds.
-I simply plugged in my information and then used their built-in testing to send myself a quick test text message to test out the integration.
+I simply plugged in my information and then used their built-in testing to send myself a quick text message to test out the integration.
 That's what I call quick two factor authentication integration.

 FusionAuth recently hit [100 million users in a load test](/blog/2019/02/26/got-users-100-million).
 Enhanced scalability is one of many features that set FusionAuth apart from the competitors, including Google Firebase Authentication.
 When you need a plan for going from 10,000 users to one million or more, you will be happy to know that FusionAuth has you covered.
 There is nothing worse than having customers who can't login to use your services.
-FusonAuth performs rigorous [penetration testing](/features/security-data-compliance) to constantly assess the security of their solution and to find more ways to improve and create additional security measures.
+FusionAuth performs rigorous [penetration testing](/features/security-data-compliance) to constantly assess the security of their solution and to find more ways to improve and create additional security measures.
 I don't have a million users on my apps right now, but I know if things go well then I have the ability to scale accordingly.
-Now I can focus my energies on marketing and creating new features and spend less effort on preparation for scalability.
+Now I can focus my energies on marketing and creating new features and spend less effort on preparing for scalability.

 ## Customizing FusionAuth to make it your own authentication platform